 There are some tests which can help you assess if you have what it takes to be an entrepreneur.
 However, these are only tests.
 You decide for yourself, of course.

-Good luck in this exciting and adventurous journey!
+Good luck in this exciting journey!